Cane EnAbled – Puttin’ on the Glitz

-Indicating that a person is blind or visually impaired, the long thin white cane is more than just a tool for blind and vision impaired (B&VI) users.
+Indicating a person is blind or visually impaired, the long thin white cane is more than just a tool for its users.
 It’s a way to take back our lives, regardless of where we fall on the sight loss spectrum.
 But a white cane can also mean different things to different people.

-For the B&VI, a cane can be an incredibly useful tool, granting us a significant amount of freedom and mobility depending upon our ability and level of vision loss.
+For the blind and visually impaired (B&VI), a cane can be an incredibly useful tool.
+It grants us a significant amount of freedom and mobility depending upon our ability and level of sight loss.
 But it also can have much stigma as we deal with acceptance of blindness, particularly by someone who is recently blinded.

-My cane represents more than just my blindness—it has become a part of me, part of who I now am, a part that is loved and accepted by anyone who truly loves and accepts me.
-Even my sighted friends love it, as they see my ability to accept and adjust to my situation without judgment or marginalization, and they appreciate how I can function just like anyone else.
+My cane represents more than just my blindness.
+It has become a part of me, a part that is loved and accepted by anyone who truly loves and accepts me.
+Even my sighted friends love it, as they see my ability to accept and adjust to my situation.
+Without judgment or marginalization, they appreciate how I can function just like anyone else.

 But wait, there’s more!
 I’ve always loved fashion and style, so I asked, why can’t I use my cane beyond its role as a mobility device?
-Why can’t it help express my inner sense of being, much like my hair, makeup, clothes, shoes, and jewelry to personalize it to make a fashion statement as to who I am as a woman?
+Why can’t it help express my inner sense of being, much like my hair, makeup, clothes, shoes, and jewelry?
+Why not personalize it to make a fashion statement as to who I am as a woman?

 As a mobility tool, a cane, of course, needs to be reflective and visible, particularly to drivers.
 But there’s a lot you can do to “bling out” a cane, without jeopardizing its functionality and safety features.
 For example, there are canes with handles and tips in a variety of colors such as neon blue, green, pink and orange.